 What is the most prestigious ballet School in the USA?

-The most prestigious ballet school in the USA is the School of American Ballet (SAB), located in New York, NY.
+The most prestigious ballet school in the United States is the School of American Ballet (SAB), located in New York, New York.
 This institution is highly regarded for its rigorous training and has produced many accomplished dancers.

 What are the top 10 ballet companies in the US?